glycerine/spin_paxos/README.md

 What follows is the Delzanno et al. 2014 paper,
-"Model Checking Paxos in Spin", translated into markdown (pure text) for convience.
+"Model Checking Paxos in Spin", translated into markdown (pure text).

 The authors provide a realistic and tractable model for single-round Paxos, one of the most